Bihaqo/TensorNet/Readme.md

 # TensorNet

 This is a MATLAB and Theano+Lasagne implementation of the _Tensor Train layer_ (_TT-layer_) of a neural network.
+For a [TensorFlow implementation](https://github.com/timgaripov/TensorNet-TF) see a separate repository.

 In short, the TT-layer acts as a fully-connected layer but is much more compact and allows to use lots of hidden units without slowing down the learning and inference.
 For the additional information see the following paper:

 Tensorizing Neural Networks